aglee/appkido/README.md

     * This is the one type of token item that does not correspond to an Objective-C language construct.
     * Examples:

 AppKiDo tags each token item with a **framework name** such as "Foundation" or "AppKit".
-Generally, each token item belongs to exactly one framework, but there is one exception: AKClassItem.
+Generally, each token item belongs to exactly one framework, but there is one exception: AKClassToken.
 In Cocoa, a class can span multiple frameworks by way of categories.
 For example, NSString is declared in Foundation but has a category in AppKit.
-For this reason, AKClassItem can be tagged with multiple framework names, though like every other token item it has exactly one primary owning framework.
+For this reason, AKClassToken can be tagged with multiple framework names, though like every other token item it has exactly one primary owning framework.

 Model class: "the database"